lmc-eu/spirit-design-system/docs/migrations/web/MIGRATION-v2.md

 You can now safely delete the CSS class `.spirit-feature-dropdown-enable-enhanced-shadow` and/or the Sass variable `$dropdown-enable-enhanced-shadow` from your project as they have no effect.

+### Header: HeaderDesktopActions Alignment

+The `HeaderDesktopActions` component slots were simplified and the second slot alignment is now available by using the `HeaderDesktopActions--end` modifier.

+The `HeaderDesktopActions--primary` and `HeaderDesktopActions--secondary` modifier classes were removed.

+#### Migration Guide

+Use the `.HeaderDesktopActions--end` modifier class instead of the `HeaderDesktopActions--secondary` modifier class.

+- `.HeaderDesktopActions.HeaderDesktopActions--primary` → `.HeaderDesktopActions`
+- `.HeaderDesktopActions.HeaderDesktopActions--secondary` → `.HeaderDesktopActions.HeaderDesktopActions--end`

 ### Modal: (Non)Scrollable